punchagan/mumbaiultimate.in/posts/countdown-begins.rst

 .. description: The countdown has begun!
 .. type: text

-There just about 6 weeks to go for the tournament.
+There's just about 6 weeks to go for the tournament.
 Register, book your tickets, apply for a leave, eat healthy, train hard, strategize and do-everything-you-need-to, to GheunTak! `Here's a countdown
 <http://mumbaiultimate.in/2014>`_ to help you keep track ...